Skylar-Shi/dsc90-sp22-hw06/README.md

 Homework 6 for History of Data Science, Spring 2022 @ UC San Diego.
 <br>
 ## Question 1
 This is a map of SoHo, London with John Snow's data of cholera deaths at each address (in blue circles) and water pump locations (in red pins).
-The size of the circles is proportionate to the number of deaths at that location.
+The circle's size is proportionate to the number of deaths at that location.
 You may click on each pin to view the water pump's name.
 <p align="center">
   <iframe src='./soho_map.html' width=938 height=565 frameBorder=0></iframe>
 </p>